pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 In this task, you will create a publicly accessible server in the Public Subnet.
 In later tasks, you will create an EC2 instance in a private subnet and connect to it using EC2 Instance Connect.

-- From the Amazon EC2 console, create an EC2 instance in the Public Subnet of the Lab VPC that meets the following criteria:
+- From the Amazon EC2 console, create an EC2 instance in the Public Subnet of the Cafe VPC that meets the following criteria:

   - **Amazon Machine Image (AMI)**: Amazon Linux 2023 AMI (HVM)